feelpp/feelpp-book/GettingStarted/prerequisites/cmake.md

 cmake_minimum_required(VERSION 2.8.9 FATAL_ERROR)
 project(operation)

-# Create a library called "operationlibo" which includes the source file "operation.cxx".
+# Create a library called "operationlib" which includes the source file "operation.cxx".
 # The extension is already found.
 Any number of sources could be listed here.

 option(USE_SHARED